Everything You Need To Know About Vehicle Overloading

 One of their clear benefits is the fact they come without wires – eliminating cable damage altogether.
 One of the major drawbacks of traditional axle pads is the fact wires can get caught or even break away from the device altogether.
-In extreme cases this can necessitate costly repairs and with them unwelcome downtime.
+In extreme cases, this can necessitate costly repairs and with them unwelcome downtime.
 You can now avoid that dreaded scenario.

 Because of this wireless axle pads offer even greater portability.
-They are light weight and boast an ultra-low profile – meaning they are easy to transport.
+They are lightweight and boast an ultra-low profile – meaning they are easy to transport.

 Another positive is the fact they integrate with PCs and tablets alike – which can, in turn, be transformed into remote display indicators themselves.
-A selection even contain smartphone software, meaning your phone can be synced and used to document readings with minimum fuss.
+A selection even contains smartphone software, meaning your phone can be synced and used to document readings with minimum fuss.

 That flexibility extends to the systems themselves, which bring far more in the way of setup options.
 Indeed, you can connect 20 axle pads at one time, allowing you to weigh 10 axle vehicles (or an entire fleet) in one fell swoop.

-On top of that wireless axle weigh pads come complete with an extra-long battery life, a transmission range of up to 100m and both lifting handles and optional ramps on request.
+On top of that wireless axle weigh pads come complete with extra-long battery life, a transmission range of up to 100m and both lifting handles and optional ramps on request.
 Custom sizes and capacities are also available.

 While weighbridges tend to stand up better to heavy rain, wireless axle pads are for the most part highly reliable.

-Anyone who takes vehicle overloading seriously, will likely gravitate towards these given how they have modernised and simplified the vehicle weighing process.
+Anyone who takes vehicle overloading seriously will likely gravitate towards these given how they have modernised and simplified the vehicle weighing process.
 They are now the best way to eliminate overloading.